 Locating Meteor Showers

 On any given night, there may be four or five visible shooting stars every hour.
 The easiest way to spot them is to notice the fast speeds through which they move.
 Stars twinkle, planets shine calmly, whereas meteors streak the night sky in a whizz of light.

-While occasional shooting stars are visible almost every night to a patient observer, meteor showers arrive in bulk.
+While occasional shooting stars are visible almost every night to a patient observer, they arrive in bulk during a meteor shower.

 The duration of these showers depends on the width of the dust trail shed by comets.
 The smaller the dust particle, the easier it is moved by Sun’s wind (solar wind), causing a more extensive trail.
 In such cases, Earth takes quite a few days to pass through the trail.